StephenCleary/Scripts/README.md

 ## choco.config
 Chocolatey configuration for setting up a new primary laptop.

-## settings.ps1
+## setup.ps1
-One-time preferences for a new primary laptop.
+One-time preferences and installs for a new primary laptop.

 ## vs.ps1
 PowerShell script to pull in Visual Studio environment variables.